 The Animal Welfare Approved program and food label promote the well-being of animals and the sustainability of humane family farms and meat plants.
 We unite conscientious consumers with farmers and meat producers who raise and harvest their animals with compassion.
 Our label adds value to meat products for those people who are raising, handling, and harvesting meat animals.

 The Guidelines for Red Meat Slaughter Facilities should be followed by plants that slaughter cattle, hogs, sheep and goats.
-Plants that slaughter poultry and rabbits should refer to the Guidelines for Poultry Facilities.
+Plants that slaughter poultry and rabbits should refer to the Guidelines for White Meat Slaughter Facilities.

-1.0.1 All flooring where live animals are moved must provide good traction to prevent falling or slipping.
+1.0.1 Flooring where live animals are moved must provide good traction to prevent falling or slipping.

 Note: Falling and slipping can make handling more difficult, cause injury for animals and staff, and damage meat quality.
 In cold weather, salt or coarse dairy lime may be needed to prevent slipping and falling due to ice.